Abu al-Qasim ibn Hammud ibn al-Hajar: Life

-The historian Jeremy Johns suggests that Abu'l-Qasim ibn Hammud is first mentioned in a loan agreement of September 1162, where Caitus Bulqassemus ('the Qaid Abu'l-Qasim') is mentioned.
-In 1167, Abu'l-Qasim supported the master chamberlain, Richard the Qaid, in his designs against the chancellor, Stephen du Perche.
-Falcandus claims that this was because Stephen seemed to favour his rival, the Qaid Sedictus, "the richest of the Muslims" (possibly to be identified with al-Sadid Abu'l-Makarim Hibat Allah ibn al-Husri).
+The historian Jeremy Johns suggests that Abu al-Qasim ibn Hammud is first mentioned in a loan agreement of September 1162, where Caitus Bulqassemus ('the Qaid Abu al-Qasim') is mentioned.
+In 1167, Abu al-Qasim supported the master chamberlain, Richard the Qaid, in his designs against the chancellor, Stephen du Perche.
+Falcandus claims that this was because Stephen seemed to favour his rival, the Qaid Sedictus, "the richest of the Muslims" (possibly to be identified with al-Sadid Abu al-Makarim Hibat Allah ibn al-Husri).

-Abu'l-Qasim was a patron of scholars and poets, including Ibn Qalaqis, the poet al-Umawi, and the faqīh Abu Ali Hasan ibn Hammud.
+Abu al-Qasim was a patron of scholars and poets, including Ibn Qalaqis, the poet al-Umawi, and the faqīh Abu Ali Hasan ibn Hammud.
 Other members of this circle were the judge (qāḍī) Abu Abdallah Muhammad ibn Raja and members of the court and government such as Richard the Qaid, the military commander Gharat ibn Jawshan, or the scholar (ḥakīm) Abu Amr Uthman ibn al-Muhadhdhib al-Judhami.

-Abu'l-Qasim clearly had a position at the royal council (dīwān in Arabic), being mentioned twice as its member in documents, in June 1168 and again in November 1173, while Ibn Qalaqis compared him to legendary administrators such as Abd al-Hamid ibn Yahya, or the Buyid viziers Abu'l-Fadl Muhammad ibn al-Husayn, Abu'l-Qasim Isma'il ibn al-Abbas, and Abu Ishaq Ibrahim ibn Hilal.
+Abu al-Qasim clearly had a position at the royal council (dīwān in Arabic), being mentioned twice as its member in documents, in June 1168 and again in November 1173, while Ibn Qalaqis compared him to legendary administrators such as Abd al-Hamid ibn Yahya, or the Buyid viziers Abu al-Fadl Muhammad ibn al-Husayn, Abu al-Qasim Isma'il ibn al-Abbas, and Abu Ishaq Ibrahim ibn Hilal.
 He appears to have fallen from favour at court sometime after, but, according to Ibn Jubayr, in 1184/5 he was still occasionally employed in government affairs.
-By that time, Abu'l-Qasim had become disillusioned with the prospects of continued Norman rule for the Muslims of Sicily, as the Norman kings exerted pressure on Muslims to convert to Christianity.
+By that time, Abu al-Qasim had become disillusioned with the prospects of continued Norman rule for the Muslims of Sicily, as the Norman kings exerted pressure on Muslims to convert to Christianity.
 In 1175, he is known to have sent letters to Saladin urging him to conquer Sicily, and a decade later, shortly before he was met by Ibn Jubayr, he was accused of sending similar proposals to the Almohads of Morocco, and was forced to pay fines and surrender much of his property.

 His subsequent fate is unknown, but only four years after his meeting with Ibn Jubayr, the first of a series of Muslim rebellion broke out in Sicily, that would eventually lead to the complete eradication of Islam from the island.
 Some of his descendants certainly remained on the island, but with Christian names, in the 13th century.